SIXTH SUNDAY OF EASTER 5TH MAY 2024

 and is seated at the right hand of the Father.

-He will come again in glory to judge the living
+He will come again in glory

-and the dead, and his kingdom will have no end.
+and his kingdom will have no end.

-We believe in the Holy Spirit, the Lord,
+We believe in the Holy Spirit,

-the giver of life, who proceeds from the Father.
+who proceeds from the Father.

-with the Father and the Son,
+With the Father and the Son,

 he is worshipped and glorified.